 mostly plays, mostly new york city & only $50 (or under)

-LAST UPDATED: 9/18/2023
+LAST UPDATED: 11/28/2023

 Friends always ask me how I see so many plays that they’ve never even heard of.
 The long answer is, “I get recommendations, pay attention to playwrights whose work I’ve liked in the past and most crucially, I also subscribe to (and skim) many, many individual theater’s newsletters.”
 The short answer is, “It’s weirdly hard and annoying!”
-And EXPENSIVE.
+And EXPENSIVE.1

 This is a free newsletter, but it’s also an ever-updating landing page and a list of what I’m seeing, as well as what I’d like to see in-theater.
 But I am not a theater critic!
 Just a fan.
-And I’ll annotate when it feels right: a star* means I have tickets and a double star** means I [or a trusted friend] saw something and really enjoyed it.
-If something disappears from this list, wellllllll, it wasn’t that good.
+And I’ll annotate when it feels right: a star* means I liked it!
+(Or, sometimes, it means someone else I trust liked it.) …If something disappears from this list, wellllllll, it wasn’t that good (Or, sometimes, I heard it wasn’t that good.)
 This letter will appear in your inbox when there’s enough worthy of an update.
 Otherwise, please check back!
-Now get out there and buy some theater tickets.

 currently running (and about to run)